 Logically, this doesn’t make sense to me – but seeing it happen I knew if I was going down the spiritual path, I wanted to shore up my practices and awareness to avoid ending up there.

 That’s why part of my continuing education included READY! trauma, grief & loss sensitivity certification and Sowing Post-Capitalist Seeds, a course that looks at the indoctrination from capitalism and colonialism (chronicologically in that order).

 With READY!, I studied with Lisa Kuzman (a social worker and leadership coach) to understand how to safely hold space for those who have experience grief, loss and trauma, including looking at the trauma marginalised groups experience on a regular basis.
-It also helped me learn to identify where a client may benefit a recommendation to see another type of practitioner instead of/ in addition to working with me.
+It also helped me learn to identify where a client may benefit from a recommendation to see another type of practitioner instead of/ in addition to working with me.

-I’m grateful for these teachers as I feel it helped me get clear on my values and ethical boundaries and expanded my awareness on how to move forward mindfully in this somewhat amorphous space.
+I’m grateful for these teachers as I feel it helped me get clearer on my values and ethical boundaries and expanded my awareness on how to move forward mindfully in this somewhat amorphous space.